 Stainless steel is a corrosion resistant chromium/nickel alloy steel that is strong and durable with excellent luster.
 However, it is not rustproof, particularly in the harsh environment of a swimming pool.
-Chlorine and bromine used for sanitization are highly caustic chemicals for stainless steel and heat and humidity enhance the corrosiveness of these chemicals.
-Regular cleaning, with products such as our Stainless Steel Cleaning Kit and Stainless Steel SuperClean is the best way to prevent corrosion and add to the service life for your railings, starting platforms, guard chairs and any other stainless steel equipment.
+Chlorine and bromine used for sanitization are highly caustic chemicals for stainless steel, and heat and humidity enhance the corrosiveness of these chemicals.
+Regular cleaning, with products such as our Stainless Steel Cleaning Kit and Stainless Steel SuperClean, is the best way to prevent corrosion and add to the service life for your railings, swim starting platforms, lifeguard chairs and any other stainless steel pool equipment.
 The goal of your cleaning and maintenance program should be to keep the stainless steel’s protective chromium oxide layer intact.
 This is what prevents corrosion.

 Rinse off stainless steel pool equipment frequently with fresh water to wash away accumulated chemicals such as chlorine and wipe dry with a clean cloth.
 Especially try to clean equipment immediately after use around chlorides (chlorine powder, seawater, etc.)

 Clean frequently with a cleaner and water.
 Any cleaner that is safe for glass is usually safe for stainless steel.